tofnoob/tofnoob.github.io/world_guides/network.md

 ![](images/terminal_management_switchboard.png)

 `Activate` one then under the Persona menu select the Wolf icon and press `Authentication` to join the gang.
+Now you can continue the quest.

 ![](images/fang_gang_authentication.png)